-Compensation and related expenses increased 38% in 2004, following a 5% increase in 2003.
+Compensation and related expenses increased 51% in 2005, following a 38% increase in 2004.
+The increase in 2005 was primarily a result of the relationship between revenue and operating expenses at our Affiliates with revenue sharing arrangements, which experienced aggregate increases in revenue, and accordingly, reported higher compensation expenses, and to \$52.0 million in additional compensation expenses from our new investments in 2004 and 2005 (and the inclusion of the compensation expense for those Affiliates).
+The increase was also related to a \$16.9 million increase in holding company compensation (relating to equity based and incentive compensation, as well as increases in the number of holding company personnel), with the remainder associated with our formation of Managers Investment Group.
 The increase in 2004 was primarily a result of the relationship between revenue and operating expenses at our Affiliates with revenue sharing arrangements, which experienced aggregate increases in revenue, and accordingly, reported higher compensation expenses.
-The increase was also related to \$20.0 million in aggregate Affiliate expenses from our new investments in 2004 (and the inclusion of the compensation expense for those Affiliates) as well as higher holding company compensation.
-The increase in 2003 resulted primarily from a \$14.7 million increase in aggregate Affiliate expenses from our investment in Third Avenue in 2002 (and the inclusion of compensation expense at Third Avenue in our operating results for the full year of 2003), and was partially offset by a decrease in compensation expenses of \$5.7 million at the holding company and our other Affiliates.
+The increase was also related to \$20.0 million in aggregate Affiliate expenses from our new investments in 2004 (and the inclusion of the compensation expense for those Affiliates) as well as an increase of \$6.0 million in holding company compensation.

+Selling, general and administrative expenses increased 49% in 2005.
+The increase was principally attributable to increases in sub-advisory and distribution expenses resulting from the growth in assets under management at our Affiliates in the Mutual Fund distribution channel, and the \$20.1 million increase in additional Affiliate expenses from our new investments in 2004 and 2005 (and the inclusion of the additional expenses for those Affiliates).
 Selling, general and administrative expenses increased 30% in 2004.
-The increase was principally attributable to an \$11.9 million increase in sub-advisory and distribution expenses resulting from the growth in assets under management at our Affiliates in the Mutual Fund distribution channel.
-Also contributing to the increase were \$4.9 million in aggregate Affiliate expenses from our new investments in 2004 (and the inclusion of the additional expenses for those Affiliates) and \$3.8 million of professional fees associated with our Sarbanes-Oxley Act compliance and new investment activities at the holding company.
-Selling, general and administrative expenses were flat in 2003 as the increase of \$6.8 million of selling, general and administrative expenses at Third Avenue for the inclusion of a full year of their expenses in 2003 was offset by a similar decrease in operating expenses at other Affiliates.
+The increase was principally attributable to increases in sub-advisory and distribution expenses resulting from the growth in assets under management at our Affiliates in the Mutual Fund distribution channel.
+Also contributing to the increase were \$4.9 million in aggregate Affiliate expenses from our new investments in 2004 (and the inclusion of the additional expense for those Affiliates) and \$3.8 million of professional fees associated with our Sarbanes-Oxley Act compliance and new investment activities at the holding company.

+Amortization of intangible assets increased 36% in 2005, principally from an increase in definite-lived intangible assets resulting from our investments in new and existing Affiliates during 2004 and 2005.
 Amortization of intangible assets increased 13% in 2004.
 The increase in amortization expense was equally attributable to amortization relating to investments in new and existing Affiliates and changes in the remaining useful lives of our existing acquired client relationships which increased amortization expense.
-The increase in amortization of intangible assets of 12% in 2003 resulted from the inclusion of \$0.3 million of amortization expense for Third Avenue and changes in the remaining useful lives of our existing acquired client relationships.

-Depreciation and other amortization expenses increased 3% in 2004 and 7% in 2003.
-The increases in both years were principally attributable to new investments and other fixed asset purchases at the holding company and other Affiliates.
+Depreciation and other amortization expenses increased 9% in 2005 and 3% in 2004.
+In 2005, the increase was principally attributable to new investments.
+In 2004, the increase was principally attributable to new investments and other fixed asset purchases at the holding company and other Affiliates.

-Other operating expenses increased 4% in 2004, principally as a result of a \$1.5 million increase in occupancy costs and other expenses reported by new Affiliates in 2004 (and the inclusion of these expenses for those Affiliates), as well as a \$0.6 million one-time expense associated with an Affiliate lease termination.
-Other operating expenses were flat in 2003, as the effect of a full year of operating expenses associated with our investment in Third Avenue (which increased other operating expenses by \$1.0 million) was offset by lower expenses at other Affiliates.
+Other operating expenses increased 29% in 2005 principally as a result of a \$2.7 million increase in operating expenses from our new investments in 2004 and 2005 (and the inclusion of the additional expenses for those Affiliates).
+Other operating expenses increased 4% in 2004, principally as a result of a \$1.5 million increase in occupancy costs and other expenses reported by new Affiliates in 2004 (and the inclusion of these expenses for those Affiliates), as well as a \$0.6 million expense associated with an Affiliate lease termination.